jmangelson/ecen433-wiki/BYU-ECEN-433.md

 This is the home page for the course wiki.
 You will find lots of useful information here about the labs, assignments and other resources.

+This wiki is meant to be viewed online [here](https://publish.obsidian.md/joshua-mangelson/courses/ecen433/BYU-ECEN-433).
+Alternatively it can be cloned from github [here](https://github.com/jmangelson/ecen433-wiki) and viewed via [Obsidian](https://obsidian.md/) locally.
+Links and other formatting may not appear correctly otherwise.

 Some useful pages:
 - [[Setting-up-Your-Duckiebot]]